MCausc78/stoat.py/docs/api.rst

 .. class:: Content

-    A union of types that can be resolved into content.
+    An union of types that can be resolved into content.

     The following classes are included in this union: